nowsecure/disk-buffer/README.md

   - `.flushBytes`: flush after this many bytes written
   - `.flushWrites`: flush after this many writes

+### `flush` event

+  For every flush, an event with the following properties is emitted:

+  - `path`: the file's location
+  - `opened`: a date object of the file's creation

 ## Kudos

   This is inspired by [tj/go-disk-buffer](https://github.com/tj/go-disk-buffer).